digital-land/content-site/app/content/project/conservation-areas.md

 ---
 title: Conservation areas
+hidden: false
 description: We are going to explore how we can help Local Authorities make Conservation area data available.
-published: true
-hidden: false
-type: inprogress
+status: In progress
 updates:
   - title: Added extra data for Lambeth and Southwark
     text: We have collected additional information for conservation areas